MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 - RoomEventRaised

 > [!WARNING]
-> Once you introduce a handler for room event, it becomes essential part of event handling flow.
-So errors produced while running your Cloud Script *may* cause problems for the entire system.
-For example, if **RoomCreated** handler throws an error, your clients will throw an error as well and will not be able to connect properly.
+> Once you introduce a handler for a room event, it becomes an essential part of event handling flow.
+So errors produced while running your **Cloud Script** may cause problems for the entire system.
+For example, if the **RoomCreated** handler throws an error, your clients will throw an error as well, and will not be able to connect properly.

-Let's construct PlayFab Cloud Script by defining handler for each event type one by one.
+Let's construct PlayFab **Cloud Script** by defining handler for each event type one by one.

 ### Room Created

 The **Room Created** handler is invoked every time photon room is created.
-The CloudScript handler shown below will intercept such event.
+The following **Cloud Script** handler will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room is first created